 Just a full Senate vote stands before the LGBT Erasure bill becoming law in Tennessee, barring a veto from the governor, and the Tennessee Equality Project is urging supporters to contact Senators to express opposition to the bill.

-Its companion bill in the House, HB1111, has already passed the full House; in a controversial move, Republicans cut off debate prior to the vote.
-Earlier this week, HB1085 passed the Senate Judiciary Committee and now awaits scheduling for a full Senate vote.
+Its companion bill in the House, HB1111, has already passed the full House; in a controversial move earlier this session, Republicans cut off debate prior to the vote in which they passed the bill.
+Last week, HB1085 passed the Senate Judiciary Committee.

 As introduced, SB1085 requires that "undefined words be given their natural and ordinary meaning, without forced or subtle construction that would limit or extend the meaning of the language, except when a contrary intention is clearly manifest."